 Mentor Teachers, chosen from across the country—or from the ranks of your own teachers—for their record of moving kids academically fast and delivering exceptionally engaging instruction, work closely with teachers from our partner districts and networks.
 Learn more about our mentor teachers.

 Every day the mentor teacher delivers the day's lesson to his or her own students.

 PARTNER TEACHERS from participating schools work intimately with no more than 30 students from their own community.

 Each partner teacher holds an opening meeting every day to build a community that offers their children a sense of belonging and a place to be heard.
 Then, deeply informed by a video of the mentor's lesson, and equipped with all of the mentor's teaching tools—the detailed lesson plan, presentation slides, and student-facing materials—the partner teacher is set to deliver an exceptionally effective class.

 Great instruction is the core of exceptional learning.
-Every day, students participate in expertly planned, live math and ELA classes—virtually or in-person.
+Every day, students participate in expertly planned, live math and ELA classes.

 Exploration of outstanding, culturally responsive literature is at the heart of our ELA program.
 All classes are discourse-based, privileging our students’ ideas and voice.
 Our focus is on making meaning, not following procedures.
 Carefully selected nonfiction texts build background knowledge that deepens engagement with the novels and fuels student discussion, while grounding it in evidence.

 LITERATURE.
 Each week of the program, students explore one award-winning, beautifully told and illustrated text, chosen to capture children’s imaginations and provoke abundant conversation.
 Classes include 15 minutes of decoding practice (phonics, sight words, and fluency), a combination of read-aloud and independent reading, and, always, a rich discussion.